turingschool/f1-fall-winter-breaks-exercises/fall/README.md

 ## Submission Directions

 No matter which challenges or combinations of challenges you choose to tackle, everyone will submit the link to **one** GitHub gist containing links to all of your work.
+Please use the formatting [in this template]().
 A thread in the cohort slack channel will be pinned to the channel, please drop the link to your gist there by 4pm Sunday, December 1.

 ## Challenges